Menu

 • the sexual activity is not exploitive

-When an exception does not apply, individuals under the age of 16 cannot legally consent to any sexual activity - sexual contact with them would be a sexual assault.
+When an exception does not apply, individuals under the age of 16 cannot legally consent to any sexual activity.
+Any sexual contact with them would be a sexual assault.

-An accused’s belief that the person consented is not a defence if the belief was based on willful blindness (deliberately avoiding getting clear consent in a questionable situation) or the result of the accused not taking reasonable steps to find out if the victim was consenting.
+An accused’s belief that the person consented is not a defence if the belief was based on willful blindness.
+Wilful blindness means purposely not getting clear consent in a questionable situation.
+It is also not a defence if the accused did not take reasonable steps to find out if the victim was consenting.

 Alcohol and drugs are frequently associated with sexual assault.
 It is important to note that individuals who are impaired by alcohol or drugs cannot legally consent to sexual activity.
-It is also important to note that the Criminal Code states that it is not a defence that an accused person believed that the victim consented to the activity where the accused person’s belief was the result of self-induced intoxication.
+The Criminal Code states that it is not a defence if an accused person believed that the victim consented to the activity where the belief was the result of self-induced intoxication.

 Mistake of Age

-Sexual activity without consent is sexual assault and young people who are not at the age of consent cannot consent to sexual activity.
+The age of consent is discussed above.
 A person below this age cannot legally consent to any sexual activity, regardless of what they say or do.
-If an individual is charged with sexual assault in these circumstances, they can’t simply say that they believed the other person was old enough to consent.
-They must have made reasonable steps to find out how old the other person really was.
+It is not a defence for a person charged with sexual assault to simply say that they believed the other person was old enough to consent.
+They must have taken reasonable steps to find out how old the other person really was.

 Sentences for Sexual Assault